Exclusive: Brazil targets Argentina with trade licenses

 Under Mercosur accords, nearly all trade is supposed to pass freely between member countries.

-Argentina, which has also told local companies import licenses may be denied if they don’t “balance” them with equivalent exports, says it is facing a destabilizing flood of imports.
+Argentina, which has also told local companies import licenses may be denied if they don’t “balance” them with equivalent exports, alleges it is facing a destabilizing flood of imports.

-Imports and capital flows have undermined President Cristina Fernandez’s efforts to expand government control of the Argentine economy.
+The imports and capital flows that go with them have undermined President Cristina Fernandez’s efforts to expand government control of the Argentine economy.

 Brazil had a $5.8 billion surplus with Argentina in 2011, or an average excess of exports over imports of $484 million a month.
 The Argentine measures have helped cut that by a third to $328 million a month in the first three months of 2012.

-On Monday, Brazil’s real weakened to 2.00 against the dollar for the first time in 34 months.
-Brazil has also raised taxes on automakers who don’t meet minimum local content rules for their vehicles as well as beefing up inspections on Chinese manufacturers.
+On Monday, Brazil’s real weakened to 2.00 the dollar for the first time in 34 months.
+Brazil has also raised taxes on automakers who don’t meet minimum local content rules for their vehicles and beefed up inspections on Chinese manufactures.

-The real’s decline of more than 6 percent against the dollar in 2012 is one of the steepest among the more than 150 currencies tracked by Reuters.
-Brazil’s Finance Minister Guido Mantega has called the trade and exchange rate moves “a currency war”.

-“We are not concerned about the real weakening,” he said on Monday.
-“This will help slow imports and promote exports.”

 The latest Brazilian decision will end automatic import licensing for about 10 perishable products, including some cheeses, the government official said.